 Click on the first picture below to view a photograph selection of Year 4's project work.

-It was lovely to welcome so many parents/carers and relatives to Year 4’s Viking express event.
+At the end of the autumn term 2019 it was lovely to welcome so many parents/carers and relatives to Year 4’s Viking express event.
 The children showcased some of their fantastic project work, they demonstrated how to defend a Viking raid and even invited the parents to join in!

 Click on the first picture below to view a photograph selection from Year 4's express event.